Ayiga/go-kit-middlewarer/README.md

 ### Usage

 To utilize this utility, you first need to **build** or **install** it.
-The easiest way to accomplish this is to run the command.
+The easiest way to accomplish this is to run the following command:

 ```bash
 go get github.com/ayiga/go-kit-middlewarer && \